Amputations and Partial Amputations

 Most accidents causing an amputation happen at work.
 As any Syracuse amputation lawyer knows, workers here – and everywhere really -- are sometimes forced to operate or work near dangerous machinery.
 Accidents causing amputations can usually be avoided with proper workplace rules, proper instructions and warnings on machinery, safe design of machinery, and proper workplace supervision.
 Too often safety rules are ignored.

 Upper-limb amputations account for most (about 70%) of all trauma-induced amputations.
 Males are at a higher risk than females.
 For both sexes, the risk of traumatic amputations increases with age.

 If you have suffered an amputation injury at work, you usually can't sue your employer (because workers' compensation laws bars you from doing so), but often the accident was at least partially someone else's fault.
 It might have been a subcontractor, or the manufacturer of the machine, or an outside company that maintained or repaired the machine.
 If you have suffered an amputation because of an accident at work, you will need a competent workplace accident lawyer to investigate the potential claims to be brought against the responsible parties.

-The Auburn, New York amputation attorneys of Michaels & Smolak have recovered millions of dollars for accident victims who have had to endure amputations and for other injuries.
+The amputation attorneys of Michaels & Smolak serving Syracuse area residents have recovered millions of dollars for accident victims who have had to endure amputations and for other injuries.
 If you or a loved one have had to have a limb or part of a limb amputated because of an accident, CONTACT US for a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.